Tenguh/Terraform-Wordpress-project/README.md

 ###### Steps used in Deploying WordPress on AWS using Terraform Modules

   2) ***Creating and Cloning your GitHub repository***
-  * login into your github account, create a new repository **https://github.com/Tenguh/Terraform-Wordpress-project.git**
+  * login into your github account, create a new repository **Terraform-Wordpress-project**
   * Open VSC and Create a folder and call it what ever name you wish. say **Terraform_WP_Project**
   * open a new terminal and select **git bash**
   * go to your repo and click on the drop down arrow by code and copy the http link